-Posted on May 31 2016
+Posted on May 25 2017

-So we tested it out
+So we tested it out:

-Half of the subjects were given a pair of Physiclo resistance pants to incorporate into their workouts, while the other half trained in their regular running pants.
+Half of the testers were given a pair of Physiclo resistance pants to incorporate into their workouts, while the other half trained in their regular running pants.
 Subjects who met study entry criteria, including both men and women, were matched within one standard deviation for previous finish times, training volume, and age.

 On average, testers reported wearing their resistance pants for 64.5% of their total training time.
 The majority preferred to use them for shorter runs during the weekdays, while running in regular gear for longer distance runs on the weekend.

 During their 10-week training, marathon runners who trained with Physiclo averaged 28.64 miles per week at a 9:41 pace, compared to control marathon runners who trained 33.72 miles per week at a 9:01 pace.
 Half-marathon runners who trained with Physiclo averaged 19.37 miles per week at a 10:50 pace, compared to control half-marathon runners who trained 21.23 miles per week at a 10:14 pace.

-- Additionally, runners who used Physiclo achieved better results despite training at lower weekly mileage and slower paces.
+Additionally, runners who used Physiclo achieved better results despite training at lower weekly mileage and slower paces.